GiovanniSalmeri/yellow-sound/README.md

 The audio formats MP3, OPUS, OGG, FLAC, M4A and WAV and the playlist formats M3U and PLS are supported.
 All media files are located in the `media` folder.
 The `media/sounds` folder is the place to store your audio files.
 You can also create additional folders and organise files as you like.

-<a id="placeholders"></a>The following placeholders for titles are supported:
+<a id="placeholders"></a>The following placeholders for labels are supported:

 `@artist`, `@composer`, `@performer`, `@album`, `@work`, `@title`, `@subtitle`, `@disc`, `@track`, `@date`, `@genre`, `@radio`

 The values assigned to placeholders come from metadata, which are normally present in audio files.
-If necessary, you can fix them with programs known as "tag editors" (sometimes included in audio players) or with an [online service](https://tagmp3.net/).
+You can add or edit them with programs known as "tag editors" (sometimes included in audio players) or with an [online service](https://tagmp3.net/).

-If you want an image to be shown in the custom player, place it in the same folder as the audio file or playlist, with the name of the latter (e.g. `my_song.jpg`) or `cover` (e.g. `cover.jpg`).
+If you want an image to be shown in the player, place it in the same folder as the audio file or playlist, with the name of the latter (e.g. `my_song.jpg`) or `cover` (e.g. `cover.jpg`).

 For embedding audio tracks from streaming services there is the [Embed](https://github.com/GiovanniSalmeri/yellow-embed) extension.